Vehicle Wrapping Terminology

 It’s not hard to understand the benefits, although; we understand there are still questions and concerns about vehicle wrapping that you might have.
 So maybe some definitions of commonly used wrapping terminology that you will hear would help.

 A vehicle wrap (full or partial) consists of a design developed by the customer or a graphic designer.
-If the customer provides us with the design, the graphic designer ensures that the file is the correct format so that the design produced is exactly what the customer is expecting; especially fonts, spelling, and correct colors.
+If the customer provides us with the design, the graphic designer ensures that the file is in the correct format so that the design produced is exactly what the customer is expecting; especially fonts, spelling, and correct colors.
 After the customer approves the design, it is printed on special vinyl and laminated, and finally installed or “wrapped” on a vehicle.
 The wrap is applied directly to the vehicle using special tools.
-The installer may work just as close with the customer as the graphic designer making sure placement looks correct, seams in the vinyl are pointed out and, care of the wrap are talked about.
+The installer may work just as close with the customer as the graphic designer making sure placement looks correct, seams in the vinyl are pointed out and, care of the wrap is talked about.
 The application is so precise it is often mistaken for a custom paint job.
-Wrapping can be applied to everything from a car, van, truck, fleet vehicles and much more.
+Wrapping can be applied to everything from a car, van, truck, fleet vehicles, and much more.

 - Vinyl – Design is printed on this.
 Most popular is called cast vinyl because it does not shrink or stretch or change its shape once installed.
-Popular brands are 3M, Avery and Oracal.
+Popular brands are 3M, Avery, and Oracal.

 - Laminated – A special transparent film applied to the vinyl for protection from the elements.

 - Printing – Our Latex printer is fast turnaround, versatile, and environmentally friendly.

 - Fleet Wraps – Vehicles owned by a company and used for business purposes.

 - Tools – Heat gun, vinyl cutter, magnets, gloves, scrapers, molding removers, and squeegees.